SamsungLabs/unsupervised-face-restoration/README.md

 python train.py --cfg_path $config --save_dir $log_dir
 ```

+The results are saved in the corresponding folder under `logs`.

 ---

 ### CodeFormer
 Prepare a config file for fine-tuning by following the example config [here](./CodeFormer/options/codeformer_finetune.yml).
-To illustrate the procedure for fine-tuning, we use it as an example:
+Specifically, make sure the paths specified under the `datasets` section are correct.
+Then run the following commands for fine-tuning:
 ```
 cd CodeFormer
 python finetune.py -opt options/codeformer_finetune.yml
 cd ..
 ```

+The results are saved in the corresponding folder under `CodeFormer/experiments`.

 ## Evaluation